pgtipping/Synthalyst/memory-bank/progress.md

 ### Technical Infrastructure

-- Next.js 14 with App Router
+- Next.js 15.2.3 with App Router
+- Tailwind CSS 4.0.14 with @tailwindcss/postcss integration
+- Reliable deployment pipeline with custom build scripts
+- Automated configuration verification during build
 - Prisma ORM with PostgreSQL
-- Tailwind CSS with shadcn/ui components
 - Responsive design for all screen sizes
 - API routes for all features
 - Error handling and logging